-Dennis Shupak is the District 1 Commissioner and currently the Presiding Officer of the Board also known as the Chair.
-Gerald W. Dell is the District 2 Commissioner.
-Maureen Davey is the District 3 Commissioner.
+Steve Riveland is the Commissioner for District 1.
+Mark Crago is the District 2 Commissioner and currently the Presiding Officer of the Board also known as the Chair.
+Tyrel Hamilton is the District 3 Commissioner.

 Question: What is the Board of County Commissioners Meeting schedule?

 Answer: The Commissioners Regular Business Agenda Meeting is each Tuesday at 9:00 AM (unless otherwise noted).
-Commission Discussion Meetings (work sessions) are held each Monday and Wednesday beginning at 2:00 PM.
+Commission Discussion Meetings (work sessions) are held each Monday and Wednesday beginning at 2:00 PM and on Thursday from 10:00 AM to 3:00 PM.
 The remainder of the week is spent with individual committee assignments and constituent appointments.